clescot/kafka-connect-http/docs/http_sink_connector_settings.md

 - a _header key_ with the settings for the `default` configuration (despite any value, when alone) : ```"config.default.predicate.header.key":"myheaderKey"```
 - a _header value_ with the settings for the `default` configuration (can only be configured with a header key setting) : ```"config.default.predicate.header.value":"myheaderValue"```

-- can enrich HttpRequest by
+- a configuration can enrich HTTP request and response by :
   - adding static headers with the settings for `default` configuration :
   ```
    "config.default.enrich.request.static.header.names":"header1,header2"